-All required courses, with the exception of PHP 405 and 502, and IND 501 must be taken on the A/E system; Rotations, PHP 405, 502 and IND 501 are taken on the S/E system.
-Minimum passing grades for courses and research carrying credit are C or S, although C is considered a failure for any student on probation.
-Students who receive a grade of C in any two courses will be terminated from the program.
-Those students with a GPA less than 3.0 at the end of the academic year and/or those who have received a grade of ‘C’ in any course may be dropped from the program.
+All required courses, with the exception of PHP 405 and 502, and IND 501, must be taken on the A/E system; Rotations, PHP 405, 502 and IND 501 are taken on the S/E system.
+Minimum passing grades for courses and research carrying credit are C or S. Students who receive a grade of C in any two courses will be terminated from the program.
+Those students with a GPA less than 3.0 at the end of the academic year or those who have received a grade of ‘C’ in any course will be put on academic probation and may be dropped from the program.
 Alternatively, the student may be permitted to undergo a first-year examination (discussed in detail below).

 - A - Excellent

 - B - Good